liqingy5/distributed-system-projects/README.md

 Single Server System

 ## Project 2: Replicated version of the group chat system
-Multiple Server, Non-byzantine Distributed System
+Multiple Server, achieve availability, partition tolerance and eventually consistency as much as possible